gradle/gradle/design-docs/managed-model.md

 i.e. Something like the current scenario with `Platform.operatingSystem`.
 There is a set of objects of the referenced type, and they can be assigned as references some convenient way (e.g. by parsing a string)

-### Model type is provided as an abstract class, containing non abstract methods

-### Model type is part of an inheritance hierarchy and can be viewed/mutated as any type in the hierarchy

 ### Plugin creates item of managed type in collection property of managed type